PARK SANTIAGO NEIGHBORHOOD ASSOCIATION BY-LAWS

 General Board meetings shall be held at least every other month beginning in January and publicized via newsletter and/or Media Communications Committee.
 Neighborhood residents are welcome to observe.
 Voting in the General Board meetings is restricted to the elected officers and quadrant reps.

-Copies of the amendment will be prepared showing any “deleted” text as “lined through” but still readable and the “new” text shown as italic and underlined.
-This working document should be printed using double space.
+Copies of the amendment will be prepared showing any “deleted” text as “lined through” but still readable and the “new” text shown should be clearly identifiable by change bars with either color or italic text.

 The General Board will review, accept or reject each amendment by a 2/3 vote of the eligible voters.